chipsalliance/chisel/docs/src/explanations/properties.md

 the outputs may be accessed.

-The graphs represented by `Class` declarations and `Object` instantiations coexist within the hardware graph instance graph. `Object` instances can exist within hardware modules, providing domain-specific information, but hardware instances cannot exist within `Class` declarations.
+The graphs represented by `Class` declarations and `Object` instantiations coexist within the hardware instance graph. `Object` instances can exist within hardware modules, providing domain-specific information, but hardware instances cannot exist within `Class` declarations.